Let's talk about work life balance. It is definitely a relevant topic for me, right now! Read on to find out more about why.

 So... you may have noticed that things have been a bit quiet around here lately...
 That is because I injured my arm.
 My right arm.
 The arm that does everything for me - including writing blog posts!
-There wasn't anything that I specifically did to injure it, but the pain got worse over a period of about a week.
-To cut a long story short, I eventually went to the doctor and he told me I have an ulnar nerve impingement.
+There wasn't anything specifically I did to injure it, but the pain got worse over the next week.
+To cut a long story short, I eventually went to the doctor.
+He told me I have an ulnar nerve impingement.
 I was faced with a decision - continue pushing myself and face the prospect of surgery if my condition worsens or take a step back and take care of myself.
-I chose the latter.
+Not surprisingly, I chose the latter.
 I contacted my clients and announced it on the Facebook page.
 I was taking a break!

 You know what else I realised?
 At the beginning of the year, in completing my Leonie Dawson planner, I was prompted to think of one word to sum up my upcoming year.
 The word I chose, very intentionally, was balance.
 Unfortunately, I have not been very intentional at all in following through on that promise to myself.
 Something needs to be done.
-I love Littleoven Loves, but I also love my husband, my family and my quiet time at home in front of the television, sans laptop.
+I love my business.
+But I also love my husband, my family and my quiet time at home in front of the television, sans laptop.

 I know that I am not the only one who has let work life balance take a back seat.
 In this post, I am sharing a few practical steps that I am taking to reclaim that elusive work life balance and hopefully these tips will help you too!